 Akiya are often quite large.
-For example, most of the houses on the akiya bank for Usuki City in Oita Prefecture in Kyushu are enormous by Japanese standards.
+For example, most of the houses on the akiya bank for Usuki City in Oita Prefecture in Kyushu are enormous compared to modern Japanese homes.
 Looking for a nine-bedroom house?
 They got you covered.
 Don’t expect real space though.
 An examination of the floor plans shows that most rooms (as you would expect with old Japanese houses) conform to the 4 1/2 to 6 tatami mat standard, usually with one larger room of 8 to 10 mats.
 The kitchens in particular can most generously be described as rudimentary.
 For toilets, you might need to squat!

 What to be aware of with akiya

 These houses are often old, unwanted and have sometimes been left empty for an extended period of time.
-So straight off the bat, making your akiya livable will require an investment to bring the house up to scratch.
-Depending on the age and construction method of the house, repairs could run into the millions of yen.
+So straight off the bat, making your akiya livable may require an investment to bring the house up to scratch.
+Depending on the age and construction method of the house, repairs to the existing structure could run into the millions of yen.
 If your plan is to bring the house up to a modern standard with things like insulation, soundproofing and new wiring, then you can add another zero to that cost.
-There may be subsidies available from the local municipal government for renovating akiya, so make sure you ask at the akiya bank about this.
+There may be subsidies available from the local municipal government for renovating akiya, so make sure you ask at the akiya bank (see below) about this.